mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 - Calibration - This is where a cerium oxide run are entered to calibrate the subsequent data.
 - Focus - Where are the data across multiple spectra are normalised and summed into a single spectrum for later steps.
-- Fitting - Where peaks can be fitted on focussed data
+- Fitting - Where peaks can be fitted on focused data

 The tests are designed to be run from a starting point where no settings relating to the Engineering Diffraction Gui have been saved in the Mantid Workbench ini file.
 This file is in ``C:\Users\<fed id>\AppData\Roaming\mantidproject`` on